 English Language Placement Test Sample

-International students applying for admission without providing any TOEFL or other English proficiency test scores will take an English placement test during orientation.
+International students applying for admission without providing any TOEFL or other English proficiency test scores will take an English language placement test during orientation.
 This test was designed by an experienced team of Shoreline faculty members with advanced degrees in teaching English as a Second Language (ESL).
 The English placement test has three sections: reading, writing, and listening.
 Click the tabs below to see each section.

 The reading section of Shoreline Community College's English placement test has five passages.
 Each passage is followed by five multiple-choice questions.
 Here is a sample: